How to ensure your next fundraiser is a big success

 Publicize Your School Fundraiser

 - Have the person who does the announcements talk about the sale every day.
 Prepare different scripts for the announcer.
-Make it fun, creative and interesting to your students.
+Make it fun, creative, and interesting for your students.

 - Announce the sale on your marquee.
 Be creative here as well.
-If you are able to change it periodically, people will be more apt to notice it.
+If you can change it periodically, people will be more apt to notice it.

-- Create and duplicate poster-sized charts that each teacher can post outside their classroom along with each student’s name.
-Every time a student sells 5 items they can place a star next to their name.
+- Create and duplicate poster-sized charts that each teacher can post outside their classroom, along with each student's name.
+Every time a student sells five items they can place a star next to their name.
 Many students love to compete against their peers.
-Another option is to have large poster-sized paper on the wall near the office.
-As soon as a student reaches the fundraising goal they get to sign their name.
-At the top of the poster you can say something like ‘Fundraiser Wall of Fame’.
+Another option is to have a large poster-sized paper on the wall near the office.
+When students reach the fundraising goal, they get to sign their names.
+At the top of the poster, you can say something like 'Fundraiser Wall of Fame'.

-- Announce your big prizes every day (top seller, grand prize drawing etc.).
+- Announce your big prizes daily (top seller, grand prize drawing, etc.).

 Keep Parents Informed About the Progress